 The Muslim legal code called Sharia specifies everything that is ‘mandated’ and ‘forbidden’.

 In Arabic they are ‘halal’ and ‘haram’.
-Sharia — contained in a manual called The Reliance of the Traveller actually extends to over 1200 pages of text which specify every imaginable action or aspect of life.
+Sharia — contained in a manual called Sharia Law.
+(The Reliance of the Traveller)actually extends to over 1200 pages of text which specify every imaginable action or aspect of life.
 Everything from how to brush your teeth or how to put on your clothes, to how to beat your wife or kill your enemies.
 It is, literally, not just unnecessary for Muslims to think for themselves, it is haram (forbidden).

 Muslims are obliged to follow Sharia all the time.
 There are punishments for transgressions ranging from fines to floggings to forced amputations to death.
 To reject Sharia wholly is de facto to become apostate, which demands a punishment of death.